binwiederhier/ntfy/docs/publish.md

 ntfy will automatically try to derive the file name from the URL (e.g `https://example.com/flower.jpg` will yield a filename `flower.jpg`).
 To override this filename, you may send the `X-Filename` header or query parameter (or any of its aliases `Filename`, `File` or `f`).

+To attach multiple external URLs in JSON, use the `attachments` array with objects containing `url` and optional `name`.
+The legacy JSON fields `attach` and `filename` cannot be combined with the `attachments` array in the same request.
+JSON attachments are URLs only; local files should use the multipart form shown above.

 Here's an example showing how to attach an APK file: